 How does the magic happen?

-Very simple social media monitoring can be tackled manually.
+Brands can tackle very simple social media monitoring manually.
 It is possible to have someone regularly check a few online platforms to look for brand mentions.
 However, more complicated social monitoring—and almost all social listening—requires automated systems.

 That’s because of scale.
 Given how many people use the internet, and how much is happening online every moment, it’s impossible for humans to keep up.
 And even if a team of people could somehow collect all that data, everything would still need to be processed.